 Next, take another 3/8" sheet, cut it to 3'-9 1/2 × 8' and push it flush against the previous 3/8" sheet to finish the bottom layer.
 Again screw from the top down, placing the screws about a foot apart.

 Next take two more sheets of the 3/8" plywood, lay them cross grain to the bottom layers and screw them in place using the same screw pattern as before.

 Once the 3/8" plys are attached, cut a strip of masonite 6" × 8'-0 and cover the 3/4" ply on the top.

 Now lay a full 4' × 8' sheet of masonite on the 3/8" ply surface, pushing it flush against the masonite stip on top.
 Unlike the 3/8", you'll need to countersink the masonite with a 3/8" drill bit or a countersink bit.

 Then, just like the screws in the previous plys, you will want to start at the top and work your way down, except this time put the screws about 6" to 8" apart instead of a foot.

 Now attach a 2'-10 1/4 × 8'-0 sheet of masonite flush against the other sheet.

-Last, attach the 1'-0 wide × 28'-0 × 3/16" thick sheet metal to the bank.
+Last, attach the 1'-0 wide × 28'-0 × 3/16" thick sheet metal to the bank (Depending on how hard you are on the structure, you may be able to get away with thinner steel - down to 14 gauge or so).
 Drill five, 3/16" evenly spaced holes then countersink the screw locations with a 3/8" drill bit ensure the screws are flush.